Accessing the Nobivac® rabies vaccine

 We'll respond on the next working day to applications received on weekends and public holidays.

-If you submit an application in the afternoon, call (07) 3087 8019 to alert the Office of the CVO to help ensure a same day response.
+If you submit an application in the afternoon, phone (07) 3087 8019 to alert the Office of the CVO to help ensure a same day response.

 Veterinarians in other jurisdictions should apply to the relevant state or territory CVO.